actions/importer-labs/travis/4-dry-run.md

-# Perform a dry-run of a TravisCI pipeline
+# Perform a dry-run of a Travis CI pipeline

-In this lab you will use the `dry-run` command to convert a TravisCI pipeline to its equivalent GitHub Actions workflow.
+In this lab you will use the `dry-run` command to convert a Travis CI pipeline to its equivalent GitHub Actions workflow.

 ## Prerequisites